cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-6-nextcloud-jellyfin.md

 podman pod restart ingress
 ```

-You can access nextcloud.example.com and jellyfin.example.com.
-If everything goes right, you'll see the **404 error** with **SSL encryption**.

 ## Nextcloud

 Now that we have the **Ingress** ready, we can start creating the **Nextcloud** service.